Westlaw & Lexis Summer Access

 Ask for Help

-Whether you’re doing research for a professor or getting settled into your new job, don’t hesitate to ask a Suffolk University Law School Reference Librarian for help.
-Stop by the reference desk on the sixth floor of the library, straight ahead as you walk through the main doors, give us a call (617-573-8516), or send us an email (email@example.com).
+Whether you’re doing research for a professor or getting settled into your new job, don’t hesitate to ask a Suffolk University Law School Legal Research Librarian for help.
+Stop by the research desk on the sixth floor of the library, straight ahead as you walk through the main doors, give us a call (617-573-8516), or send us an email (firstname.lastname@example.org).